with the Brain

 Inserting a device into the brain always carries some risk of bleeding.
 We are trying to reduce that risk by using micron-scale threads, inserted with a needle whose diameter is about the size of many neurons in the brain.
 Furthermore, because each thread is individually inserted, we are designing the Neurosurgical Robot to avoid damaging blood vessels at or near the surface of the brain.

-- Will the Link or future systems be available to healthy people?
+- Will the Link or future systems be available to the general population?

 - Neuralink is currently focused on making medical devices.
 These devices have the potential to help people with a wide range of injuries and neurological disorders, and we hope to develop treatments for many of these conditions in the coming years.
 We expect that as our devices continue scale, and as we learn to communicate with more areas of the brain, we will discover new, non-medical applications for our BMIs.
-Neuralink's long-term vision is to create BMIs that are sufficiently safe and powerful that healthy individuals would want to have them.
+Neuralink's long-term vision is to create BCIs that are sufficiently safe and powerful that the general population would want to have them.

 - How will you address device security?